Anilkumarsunkesula/vsts/intorconnect.md

 Oracle Cloud:<br>
  Similarly on the Oracle Cloud Infrastructure side (OCI), we need to create a virtual cloud network with subnets and attach a dynamic routing gateway.

+## Network Setup in Azure

+Sign in to the Azure portal.
+Please take Azure credentials from workspace access info.

+On the upper-left side of the screen, select Create a resource > Networking > Virtual network.
+Add in the required details as shown below, leave the rest to default and select Create.